 Off leash learning is focused on behaviors like coming when called, playing appropriately with others, passing others by without lunging to play, checking in with handler, leaving tempting items on the ground.
 Puppies begin with a held long line for safety, and gradually earn more and more freedom as their behavior warrants.
 When puppy is ready, we teach them to remain with a reduced size pack to prepare them for successful full pack walking after graduation.
 Some puppies take longer than others through this process, and we highly recommend the brief re-introduction of a long line again when puppy begins with a full size pack.

 Even with appropriate exposure with you or a professional before the close of puppy's socialization window (~16 weeks), puppies often begin to show fearfulness as they mature.
 This is often observed in city and neighborhood settings where there can be a lot of activity and significant environmental contrasts.
 As we socialize throughout the training process, we watch closely for any signs of fearfulness or reactivity (and are ready to provide subsequent training to build confidence and alternate behaviors).
-Please remember that while heavily 'front-loaded', socialization must be an ongoing, life long process.
+Please remember that while heavily 'front-loaded', continued socialization (exposure), must be an ongoing, life long process.

 It takes a village to raise a canine, too!
 We'll be in touch with progress updates, and encourage you to update us on changes you're noticing, too.
 You're also welcome to join us for a session - just let us know.
 When we work in parallel, we maximize progress!